-The school currently offers 2 classes in FS1, 3 classes in FS2, 1 year 2 class, 2 year 2 classes 1 year 3 class and 1 year 4 class.
+The school currently offers classes from FS1 to year 6.
 With the small number of students currently attending the school and the accordingly small class sizes (no more than 12 per class), children who attend Oaktree primary school receive a significant amount of attention from class teachers where the student to teacher ratio is 6:1.

 There are currently 28 nationalities in the school, with approximately 21% being UK passport holders and a significant number of French-speaking students (10%), who have joined the school because of its classes for French native speaking children.